awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-transfer-user.md

 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `UserName`  <a name="cfn-transfer-user-username"></a>
-A unique string that identifies a user and is associated with a as specified by the `ServerId`\.
+A unique string that identifies a user and is associated with a `ServerId`\.
 This user name must be a minimum of 3 and a maximum of 100 characters long\.
 The following are valid characters: a\-z, A\-Z, 0\-9, underscore '\_', hyphen '\-', period '\.', and at sign '@'\.
 The user name can't start with a hyphen, period, or at sign\.
 *Required*: Yes
 *Type*: String
 *Minimum*: `3`